Affiliate links on Android Authority may earn us a commission. Learn more.

 What else can I do with Adobe Illustrator?

-So now you know how to trace an image in Illustrator, but tracing images is just one of the many things that you can do.
+Now you know how to trace an image in Illustrator, but tracing images is just one of the many things you can do.
 After all, it’s called Adobe Illustrator, not Adobe Tracer, right?
 A little bit of hard work and instruction can help you knock down the learning curve and start creating incredible artwork from your computer.

 If you’re ready to go to the next level with your Adobe Illustrator skills, we’ve got the in-depth learning kit for you.
-You can take your time and work through almost 35 hours of content and potentially turn your passion for art into a career.
-All of the lessons to get you started are right in the 2020 Adobe Illustrator CC Master Class Bundle.
+You can take your time and work through almost 20 hours of content and potentially turn your passion for art into a career.
+All of the lessons to get you started are right in the Ultimate Graphic Design Bootcamp Certification Bundle.

-The set contains a total of six in-depth courses on everything there is to know about Adobe Illustrator, and you can jump in from scratch.
+The set contains a total of five in-depth courses on everything there is to know about Adobe Illustrator, and you can jump in from scratch.

-It has a retail value of nearly $300 but you can grab it now from Tech Deals for just $39.99.
-There are almost 300 lessons included so there’s no time to start like the present.
+It has a retail value of nearly $950, but you can grab it now from Tech Deals for just $29.
+There are almost 150 lessons included, so there’s no time to start like the present.